hensela/knowledge_base/Home.md

 **Ideas for addition:**
+* Supervised learning:
+  * Overview of different loss functions with their trade-offs
-* Supervised learning: Overview of different loss functions and error metrics with their trade-offs
+  * Overview of different error metrics with their trade-offs
 * [Lifetime value modeling via BG/NBD](https://towardsdatascience.com/customer-lifetime-value-estimation-via-probabilistic-modeling-d5111cb52dd)
 * Deep learning basics:
   * Summary of backpropagation